alanmitchell/diff-temp-controller/README.md

 ---

 **Note:**  This circuit was redone using the [Partcile.io Photon board](https://docs.particle.io/datasheets/photon-datasheet/).
 The revised code has not been posted to this repo yet.
-Here is a picturage of the final unit:
+Here is a picture of the final unit:

 ![Particle.io Photon version](images/particle_version.jpg)